SnapGreen/SE308-winter2020-environmental-app/README.md

 # SE308-winter2020-environmental-app

 Competitive, gamified behavior tracker to encourage awareness and encourage sustainable practices.
-Scan product bar codes to see their environmental impact.
+Ability to scan product bar codes to see their environmental impact.

 # See UI Mockup Here: